 Robin Chandler was born in Ashford in Kent and life ticked along with his parents and three brothers and a sister.
 An unexpected detour took his family to Australia and Robin, setting his adventurous stall out pretty early decided to drive a Ford Cortina from London to Perth (including a short drive through the Hindu Kush).

-"I couldnt find anyone brave enough to make the trip with me, so I my younger brother Nick, only 17, flew back from Oz to come with me: across Europe, through the Middle and Far East and ending up in Oz in one piece but with a very dusty car."
+"I couldn't find anyone brave enough to make the trip with me, so my younger brother Nick, only 17, flew back from Oz to come with me: across Europe, through the Middle and the Far East and ending up in Oz in one piece but with a very dusty car."

 Now he was a dual citizen and not sure exactly what next.
 His incisive and logical brain drew him to IT in the days when computers were huge mainframes and lodged in icy air-conditioned rooms and technicians were considered the eccentric creme de la creme.

 But something was missing; all that left-brain creativity was producing a right-brain vacuum in need of emotional expression, and clock-punching was never all that attractive anyway.
 So what more perfect career move than to become an actor.
 From a safe, assured base, Robin went into one of the least secure professions possible.

 Fortunately, Robin had flair as well as talent and in no time carved a 'proper' career as an actor, which, for him, eventually meant heading back to the UK.

 As well as three seasons at the Royal National Theatre and one at Chichester, he did enough repertory and regional shows to have sampled just about every decent and indecent Indian restaurant in the land.
 His mobile face and facility to get into character saw him land 150 commercials and five seasons in Maid Marian and Her Merry Men, where he was completely unrecognisable (aside from his distinctive voice) as the motley character Snooker.